Cross Brace Assembly on Safeway-Style Frames

 Safeway-style frames are by far the most popular scaffolding style we carry and for good reason as they are extremely easy to assemble, safe and reliable.
 The drop lock system on these frames is the fastest and easiest system to use, making assembly of these frames a little faster than assembly of other types of frames.

-A Cross Brace Assembly For Your Project
+Frame Scaffolding and Cross Braces For Your Project

 We have lots of scaffolding for sale!
 Let us outfit you for your next construction project with our frame scaffolding.
 We use high-quality steel and construction to make frame sets that can hold, on average, 41,000 lbs.
 We deliver these to you at wholesale prices.
 For more information about our scaffolding frames, click here.